 KPI Dashboard overview

 The data below is displayed on your Revenue Trends dashboard.
 It contains a summary of total sales, recurring sales, and sales per charge.
-You are able to drill into any of the displayed analytics to see exactly what makes up the data.
-You can also hover over the bar graph to see specific data for each date.

 This information allows you to see if there are any patterns in popular selling days or certain days that sales may be surprisingly low.
 You can also learn more about total sales, and how much customers are spending on average.